webp format cover - file with plants

 2. Conversion Requirement: Existing JPEG or PNG images must be converted to WebP, which can be time-consuming, especially for large image libraries.

-3. Variable Support for Features: While WebP supports animation, its feature set isn’t as extensive as that of formats dedicated to animation, such as GIF or newer formats like AVIF.
+3. Variable Support for Features: While WebP supports animation, its feature set isn’t as extensive as that of dedicated animation formats, such as GIF or newer formats like AVIF.

 WebP Tools